 The simplest way to know is to look for wording on the coupon.
 If it says manufacturer’s coupon, then you know it is and should be able to be redeemed anywhere.

 The confusion lies in if a store name is listed.

 Look for a redemption address.
-Store coupons do not need to send the coupon anywhere for reimbursement, so there will not be a remit to address listed.
+Store coupons do not need to send the coupon anywhere for reimbursement, so there will not be a remit to the address listed.
 However, manufacturer’s coupons must have this data listed so that the store can get their money back.
-Without that data, they can’t submit.
+Without that data, they can’t submit it.

 Store coupons usually have a “4” at the front of the barcode.
 This indicates that it is a store coupon rather than a manufacturer’s coupon.

 When manufacturers place images on the coupon, they often put an expensive product.
 In addition, they may also put a photo of a product that is a larger quantity than must be purchased.

 Never use the photo when determining which product to buy.
 Use the wording instead.
 Always.

 All coupons will have an expiration date on them.
 This is most often at the very top of the coupon, so that it is easy for you to identify.